jstromsoe/reach-docs/docs/apm-integration.md

 ![reach-settings.png](img/apm-integration/reach-settings.png)

-#### Setting up a correction link between a base station and drone-mounted rover
+#### Setting up a correction link

 Reach supports a number of ways to accept [base corrections](reachview-link.md), including the popular in UAV area serial radios.
 However, having a separate radio link for base corrections only is highly ineffective.

 To solve this, you can use the telemetry radio as a carrier for RTK corrections.
 GCS can pass these corrections to the autopilot with a feature called **GPS inject**.
-This funcionality is available in **Mission planner** starting from **version 1.3.35**.
+This funcionality is available in **Mission planner** only.

 ##### Configuring radio for embedding corrections into telemetry

+With default settings radio telemetry is not optimised for sending RTK corrections.
+This may cause correction data delivery delays and even loss.
+These slips will deteriorate RTK solution quality, so we need to minimize them.

 > Radio configuration is done with telemetry disconnected.

-Up next is some radio configuration.
 To change radio settings, make sure **Mavlink connection is disabled**.
 Then, go to **Initial setup** menu, and select **Sik Radio** in the side menu.
 Click **Load settings** and wait for the parameters of both radios to load.

 You need to clear the field **ECC** and choose **Raw Data** in the Mavlink select field.